 Tuesday is usually Jack’s Pokemon league night, and I usually watch the girls.
-On this particular Tuesday, my wife called at about 4:30 and informed me that she 2011-03-08_18-12-05_312negotiated a play date with a friend in lieu of Jack’s Pokemon league.
+On this particular Tuesday, my wife called at about 4:30 and informed me that she negotiated a play date with a friend in lieu of Jack’s Pokemon league.
 I had the evening to myself.
 What I really think she negotiated was a little time with an adult, for which I can’t blame her.

 To go up to the boat or not to…. what a stupid question!
 Besides, I needed to check on critical supplies.
 This evening, the critical supply on my mind was the Black Box of red wine kept in the galley.
 In case you are wondering, I find boxed wine works better than bottles on the boat – more efficient storage, longer shelf life when opened, etc.